 Thousands of people all across the Netherlands take a little-bit-crazy pill on New Year’s day and flock to a beach or lake in the country to jump into the cold-as-ice water.
 Yes!
 It’s that one tradition you’ve probably seen before you came to the Netherlands.

 Since the 1960’s Dutch people having been throwing themselves in the ‘steenkoude’ water at the first of January, and this year alone saw more than 50.000 people take a dive at over a 100 locations all around the Netherlands.
 The quintessential ‘nieuwjaarsduik’ spot is always Scheveningen, around 10.000 people hurdle themselves into the cold North Sea.

 “For the love of warm feet why DutchReview?
 WHY!?”

 You should know by now that the Dutch cling on to certain traditions and this is definitely one of them.
 Some people are ‘sponsored’ and take a dive for charity, some people do it for ‘health’ reasons – but it’s a fair guess that the majority of the people participating either made drunk wagers the night before or are perhaps still a bit blitzed.
 And admittedly, besides the blinding cold its good fun to get in there with your mates!

 Participating in this event is totally possible!
-It’s costs 3 euro’s and it’s organized by the people that bring you that fine Dutch smoked sausage!
+It costs 3 euro’s and it’s organized by the people that bring you that fine Dutch smoked sausage!
 All profits go to charity and you’ll also get a can of traditional erwtensoep (yummy Dutch split pea soup) and souvenir-orange beanie.
-At this page you can read some more and register.

 PS.
 Before I forget, besides celebrating New Year’s Eve in Scheveningen there’s tons of things to do in Scheveningen in the winter and unlimited opportunities for some classy pictures of the beach town.